Chipping Norton railway station: History

 The new station was sited on a curve.
-The main station building was on the down side with a small shelter on the up side.
-A lattice girder footbridge linked the two platforms.
+The main station building was on the down side, with a small shelter on the up side, and a lattice girder footbridge linked the two platforms.
 There were two signal boxes: Chipping Norton East on the station platform and Chipping Norton West near to the Bliss Tweed Mill.
 The West box was abolished in August 1929 and the East Box was renamed Chipping Norton Signal Box.

-In 1904 a 6-stall stable was built for the railway's horses.
-It was no longer required for this purpose after 1921 as delivery work had been contracted out.
-In 1929 a large door was added in the end wall and the building was used to house GWR motor buses.
-In 1948 it continued in use as a garage but for the Zonal Delivery Scheme lorries.
+In 1904, a six-stall stable was built for the railway's horses.
+It was no longer required for this purpose after 1921, as delivery work had been contracted out.
+In 1929, a large door was added in the end wall and the building was used to house GWR motor buses.
+In 1948, it continued in use as a garage but for the Zonal Delivery Scheme lorries.
 The stable is the only railway building at Chipping Norton to survive to the present day.

-There was a dramatic fall in passenger traffic during the 1920s.
-30,455 tickets were sold in 1923 but by 1929 this had fallen to 9,951.
+There was a dramatic fall in passenger traffic during the 1920s; 30,455 tickets were sold in 1923 but, by 1929, this had fallen to 9,951.
 Parcels and goods traffic increased slightly over the same period.
 Jenkins, Brown and Parkhouse attribute the fall in passenger traffic to the transfer of railway road transport services to the local bus company.

-In 1948 Chipping Norton became a railhead for the Zonal Delivery Scheme.
+In 1948, Chipping Norton became a railhead for the Zonal Delivery Scheme.
 The goods shed was modified with a series of loading bays constructed enabling goods to be unloaded from wagons straight into lorries for local delivery.

-When Britain's railways were nationalised in 1948 the Banbury and Cheltenham line became part of the Western Region of British Railways.
-British Railways withdrew passenger services from the Chipping Norton - Kings Sutton section in 1951.
-In April 1958 a landslide blocked the line between Hook Norton and Rollright Halt.
-The landslide was never cleared and after this time the only trains running north from Chipping Norton were occasional goods services to Rollright Siding.
+When Britain's railways were nationalised in 1948, the Banbury and Cheltenham line became part of the Western Region of British Railways.
+British Railways (BR) withdrew passenger services from the Chipping Norton - Kings Sutton section in 1951.
+In April 1958, a landslide blocked the line between Hook Norton and Rollright Halt.
+The landslide was never cleared and, after this time, the only trains running north from Chipping Norton were occasional goods services to Rollright Siding.
 The Kingham to Chipping Norton line was listed in The Reshaping of British Railways report, although with an asterisk to indicate that closure had already been decided before compilation of the report.
 The final passenger train ran on 1 December 1962.
 BR withdrew freight traffic from the line in 1964 and it was dismantled in 1965.

 Accidents

-In 1907, a small tank engine (no. 546) and a Toad Brake Van crashed into the West Signal Box.
-The Brake Van was severely damaged, and the engine became derailed.
+In 1907, a small tank engine (no. 546) and a Toad brake van crashed into the West Signal Box.
+The brake van was severely damaged and the engine became derailed.
 The rails were taken up by the force of the locomotive.

 World War Two

-World War Two saw many children from London being evacuated to small towns and villages in the countryside.
-Chipping Norton was one such place, and trains brought children from Acton and Ealing Broadway to places such as Oxford and Chipping Norton.
+World War Two saw many children from London evacuated to small towns and villages in the countryside.
+Chipping Norton was one such place; trains brought children to the area from Acton and Ealing Broadway.
 These trains were some of the longest to have ever used the platforms at the station.